-The text of the play can be found in numerous editions, and is also freely available online.
-Note that while the numbers of acts and scenes are the same between different editions, they sometimes count line numbers differently.
-The quotations in this guide are taken from The Complete Macbeth.
-An Annotated Edition of the Shakespeare Play (2013) by Donald J. Richardson.
+Note: A text version of Macbeth can be found online as well as in various textbooks.
+While the numbers of acts and scenes are always the same, line numbers may vary depending on the edition.
+The quotes in this webbook have been taken from The Complete Macbeth.
+An Annotated Edition of the Shakespeare Play by Donald J. Richardson, 2013.

 Presentation of the text